donn/nudelta/Readme.md

 * The ability to back up and dump keymaps to binary formats
 * The ability to dump keymaps to a human-readable hex format
 * Loading keymap modifications from a `.yml` configuration file
+    * Includes modifying the key as well as adding meta/alt/ctrl/shift as modifiers

 What this DOESN'T have:
+* A GUI
+    * Would like to make one but it would take too much time.
+* Macros
+    * Need to reverse engineer those.
 * Support for Halo65/Air60
     * I don't have them.
-* A GUI
-    * Would like to make one but it would take too much time
-* Complex Remapping Features/Macros
-    * Need to reverse engineer those
 * RGB Control
     * I don't need that, personally.